 If the study has more than one procedure, session, and/or subject population, describe each procedure, session, and/or study population separately.
 For complex studies, you are encouraged to include a figure or chart.

-The study will take place in the Sandbox Studio (Moss Arts Center 160) and will take approximately 60 minutes for each participant.
+The study will take place in the Usability Lab 133 (D, E, F) (102 McBryde Hall) and will take approximately 60 minutes for each participant.

 When participants arrive, they will be greeted and asked to read and sign the informed consent form after their questions (if any) are answered.
 Then they will be asked to clarify they have normal vision.
-Next they will be provided with written or verbal instructions for the experiment, and familiarized with the lab and the equipment they will be using.
+Next, they will be provided with written or verbal instructions for the experiment, and familiarized with the lab and the equipment they will be using.
 Participants will wear an augmented reality (AR) headset such as the Microsoft Hololens.
 Using the devices, participants will then complete a series of interaction tasks in AR and in real world, using one or more 3D interaction techniques.
-Tasks will involve physical movements including looking around the environment, pointing to objects, and manipulating virtual objects.
+Tasks will involve physical movements including looking around the environment, pointing to virtual or physical objects, interacting with other UIs that ask questions regarding the objects (e.g. Which object is pointed at?) and manipulating virtual objects.
 After each block of tasks, participants will be interviewed by the investigator to gather qualitative feedback.
-Breaks will be given after each usability questionnaire.
+Breaks will be given after each usability interview.
 After all tasks are completed, participants will be interviewed about their experience.

 Describe: